RoebideBruijn/microsatellite-expression-quantification-snakemake-pipeline/README.md

-# microsatellite-expression-quantification-snakemake-pipeline
+# rnaseq-workflow
-Quantify expression of RNA microsatellites using a snakemake workflow
+Quantify expression of RNASeq.

+Trim with cutadapt
+Align with STAR
+Count with feautureCounts
+QC with MultiQC